GrowthDeFi/community/governance/votes/Executive vote - December 17, 2021.md

 ### Surplus withdrawal of 142,491 MOR

 This will be performing a 142,491 MOR withdrawal of the system surplus to the GrowthDeFi multisig wallet.

-### Instates a 24-hour mandatory delay to execute approved proposals

-The delay contract parameter will be modified from 0-hours to 24-hours.
-This effectively imposes a mandatory delay of 24-hours to execute future proposals approved by the governance.

 ### A new Curve-based PSM module to be introduced